adam-p/markdown-here/README.md

 1. Clone this repo.
 2. Follow the instructions in the MDN ["Your first WebExtension"](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#installing) article.

-### Safari

-[Download the extension directly.](https://s3.amazonaws.com/markdown-here/markdown-here.safariextz) When it has finished downloading, double click it to install.

-#### Preferences

-To get to the Markdown Here preferences, open the Safari preferences and then go to the "Extensions" tab.
-Then click the "Click me to show Markdown Here options" box.

 ### Opera

 Note that *Markdown Here* only works with Opera versions 16 and higher (i.e., the ones that are based on Chromium).